navaneeth006-l/wrap-it/README.md

 ### ⚙️ How to configure your app (The `config.txt` file)
 To change what website the app loads, you must open the `config.txt` file in Notepad and edit it.

-**The file MUST have exactly 3 lines of text.** Do not add extra spaces, and do not leave blank lines at the top.
+**The file MUST have exactly 6 lines of text.** Do not add extra spaces, and do not leave blank lines at the top.

 * **Line 1: The App Title** (This will appear on the taskbar and system tray hover).
 * **Line 2: The Target URL** (Must include `https://`).
 * **Line 3: Dark Mode Toggle** (Type `true` to force dark mode, or `false` to leave the website normal).
 * **Line 4: Aggressive Memory Saver** (Type `true` to save memory aggressively.
 Recommended to keep disabled as the impact is minimal).
 * **Line 5: Quit On Close** (Type `true` to close the app without minimizing to system tray).
+* **Line 6: Open Link in Browser** (Type `true` to open links in your default broswer instead of webview).

 **Example `config.txt` for WhatsApp:**
 ```text